excalibur1234/pacui/README.md

 ### Execute without prior Installation
 Because PacUI is contained within one file, it is easy to download and start it without prior installation.
-Please remember to install PacUI's dependencies first for proper operation:
+Please remember to install PacUI's dependencies first for proper operation.
+Marking the "pacui" file as executable is essential, too:
 ```
 wget https://raw.githubusercontent.com/excalibur1234/pacui/master/pacui
 ```